- •

 For detailed ferry policies, check the company’s page on our site or reach out to our support team.

-Make your journey from Athens (All Ports) to Patmos enjoyable with these handy tips for a safe and memorable trip!
+Make your journey from Athens (All Ports) to Patmos effortless with these handy tips for a safe, comfortable, and enjoyable experience!
+The ferry ride provides stunning views of the Aegean Sea while connecting you through Piraeus, Koropi, and Eleftherios Venizelos.

 Check out our blog for more tips and inspiration to help you enjoy your trip to Patmos even more.